craigfrancis/framework/framework/0.1/doc/setup/units.md

 	$response = response_get();
 	$response->set('unit', $unit);

-Where it can be printed with:
+Where the view file can print the unit with:

 	<?= $unit->html(); ?>

-The reference to the unit also allows you to call custom methods on it, and retrieve variables that have been set, e.g.
+The reference to the unit (returned from `unit_add()` or `unit_get()`) also allows you to call custom methods on it, and retrieve variables that have been set, e.g.

 	$unit->search_get();